dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

 ![GCP Serverless RAG architecture]({{ "/assets/2023/10/20231001-gcp-serverless-rag.svg" | absolute_url }})

+Retrieval-Augmented Generation (RAG) is an AI framework that enhances the quality of Large Language Model (LLM)-generated responses by supplementing the LLM's internal representation of information with external sources of knowledge.
+This gives us control over the data used by the LLM when it formulates a response.
+With RAG, we can constrain the external information accessible to the LLM to include any type of vectorized data: documents, images, audio, and video.

+This serie of articles showcase how to leverage GCP services to implement Retrieval-Augmented workflows.
+In this first part, we will develop a serverless ETL data pipeline to extract, embed, index business documents.
+We will leaverage **LangChain** for chunking large documents into small chunks, **Vertex AI** for data indexing and **Cloud SQL for Postgres** and its **pgvector** extension as a managed vector store.
+In the second part, we will implement the data retrieval part by leaveraging **LangChain** to construct Question/Answering prompts.

 ## Infrastructure

+The diagram is of a cloud storage system.
+It shows the process of uploading a document, processing it, and searching for it using embeddings.
+The diagram is divided into 10 steps, each step is numbered and labeled.
+The steps are: 1) upload document, 2) notification, 3) trigger, 4) document processing, 5) embed/chunk, 6) saving document with embeddings, 7) query, 8) embed query, 9) search with embeddings, 10) result.
+The diagram shows the user uploading a document to cloud storage, the document being processed and saved with embeddings, and the user querying and searching for the document using embeddings.

 ### Cloud Storage
 We need to setup a Cloud Storage bucket, let's first define some environment variables